Post-Pandemic Business Budgeting Trends for Marketing and Beyond

 However, in 2021, things took an unexpected turn with The Great Resignation, when millions of workers quit their jobs due to toxic cultures, poor response to COVID-19, and a lack of recognition.

-Major Influences on Budgeting Trends in 2022
+Major Influences on Marketing Budgets

-- Increased demand for hybrid work or flexible arrangements as employees have grown accustomed to working virtually
+- Increased demand for hybrid work or flexible arrangements as employees have grown accustomed to working virtually.

-- More emphasis on mental and emotional health to help employees achieve work-life balance and encourage them to be more open about mental health concerns
+- More emphasis on mental and emotional health to help employees achieve work-life balance and encourage them to be more open about mental health concerns..

-- More emphasis on diversity, equity, and inclusion (DEI) to improve organizational culture
+- More emphasis on diversity, equity, and inclusion (DEI) to improve organizational culture.

-- Implementation of holistic leave strategies to accommodate COVID-related concerns
+- Implementation of holistic leave strategies to accommodate COVID-related concerns.

-- Providing financial wellness benefits
+- Providing financial wellness benefits.

 Speak with our Digital Marketing Experts About Allocating Your Budget